akshitbansal2005/Second-Brain/README.md

 # 🧠 Second Brain AI — Personal Knowledge Assistant

-A production-ready RAG (Retrieval-Augmented Generation) application that turns your documents into a queryable AI knowledge base.
+Second Brain AI is a full-stack Retrieval-Augmented Generation (RAG) application that lets you turn your documents into a searchable AI-powered knowledge base.
+Upload PDFs or DOCX files, ask questions in natural language, and get answers grounded in your own data rather than relying solely on the model's training.

 ---